JDMcE/jdmce.github.io/_posts/2020-06-15-NahamCon-CTF-Writeup.md

 </html>
 ```

-From the code we learn that flag.txt will be read if the emergency variable is set, however it doesnt matter what this is set too.
+From the code we learn that flag.txt will be read if the emergency variable is set, however it doesn't matter what this is set too.

 We can use BurpSuite to add the line `emergency=123` to the body of the POST request to phphonebook.php which will return the flag.